 Figure 2: Trends in route-year-level shipping prices and quantities.

 Note: Prices are adjusted to the CPI in the U.S. in 1995.
-See the detail in Otani and Matsuda (2023).
+See the details in Otani and Matsuda (2023).

 Industry Background

-We describe the yindustry background between 1966 and 2022 chronologically by focusing on ﬁrms’ mergers.
-As mentioned earlier, we divide the entire period into three distinct regimes—1966–1990, 1991–2005, and 2006–2022—aligned with the institutional background and data sources.
+We chronologically describe the industrial background between 1966 and 2022 by focusing on firm mergers.
+As mentioned earlier, we divided the entire period into three distinct regimes—1966–1990, 1991–2005, and 2006–2022—aligned with institutional background and data sources.
 In the subsequent merger lists, we deliberately retain the original ﬁrm names for each regime’s data, despite potential inconsistencies across these datasets.

 Table 1: Merger list: CIY (1966–1990)